vineeth-thumma/LISP_Interpreter/README.md

 # LISP_Interpreter
-Interpreter for LISP in Java which scans an input LISP expression, parses and evaluates it .The Interpreter handles user-defined functions along with built-in functions in LISP
+Interpreter for LISP written in Java which scans input LISP expressions, parses and evaluates them .The Interpreter handles user-defined functions along with built-in functions in LISP